 Klaudia Nieboj is a Poland-based photographer specializing in elegant portraits and fashion shoots.
 Her sidebar menu lets you easily browse through all of her different work, from editorial projects to coverage of glam parties and weddings.

 Cover image by Dy Duyen.
 This article was originally published Sept.
-8, 2016, and has been updated with new information.
+8, 2016, and was last updated with new information on April 20, 2018.